isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/placement-diagnostics.md

 The following tools can help you diagnose issues with placement setup or pacing once a campaign is live:

 * **Change Log:** Shows changes to key placement settings, such as the name, status, and maximum bid.
 Each entry includes the date and username of the person who made the change.
-* **Ad Approvals:** Shows whether ads were approved or declined by the inventory providers<!-- SSP? -->.
-You can optionally change the status of any ad or open the ad settings.<!-- Are there are limitations for ad statuses you can change here (for example, are rejected ads)? -->
+* **Ad Approvals:** Shows whether ads were approved or rejected by the inventory providers.
+You can optionally change the status of any ad (for example, pause a rejected ad) or open the ad settings.
 * **Non Bids:** Shows out why DSP didn't bid on the placement.

 1. Open the Diagnostics report: